Cameron Mathison: Career

 Mathison won the Soap Opera Digest Award for Outstanding Male Newcomer in 1999 and earned Daytime Emmy Award nominations for Outstanding Supporting Actor in 2002 and 2005.
 In 2000, Mathison was named by People magazine as one of "America's 100 Most Eligible Bachelors".

-In 2007, Cameron was on season five of Dancing with the Stars where he placed 5th with pro Edyta Śliwińska.
+In 2007, Mathison participated on the fifth season of Dancing with the Stars where he placed 5th with pro Edyta Śliwińska.

 After working freelance with Good Morning America for several years, Mathison signed with GMA in January 2009 as a regular correspondent.
 Mathison worked on many events for GMA: The Oscars, Grammys, Golden Globes, American Music Awards, MTV Movie Awards, MTV Video Music Awards, and the Country Music Awards.
 Mathison continued to work as a host and correspondent for GMA, the Emmy-nominated series Ultimate Proposal, and the renovation reality show Game of Homes.

 Mathison also continues to act in both comedic and dramatic roles.
-He has appeared on Castle, Desperate Housewives, Hot in Cleveland, Drop Dead Diva, the EXes, and numerous independent and television movies.
+He has appeared on Castle, Desperate Housewives, Hot in Cleveland, Drop Dead Diva, the EXes, and numerous independent and television films.
 In 2014, Mathison joined the Hallmark/Crown Media family.
-Mathison signed on to appear in 9 movies based on the Murder She Baked novels starring opposite Alison Sweeney.
+Mathison appeared in 8 movies based on the Murder She Baked novels starring opposite Alison Sweeney.

 In April 2015, Mathison signed with CBS's Entertainment Tonight.
-He is currently serving as a full-time correspondent and weekend co-anchor for the entertainment newsmagazine.
+He currently serves as a full-time correspondent and weekend co-anchor for the entertainment news magazine.
 On July 26, 2018, Mathison was named the new co-host of Home & Family, alongside Debbie Matenopoulos; he assumed his position in September with the launch of the seventh season.

-In April 2021, Deadline Hollywood announced Mathison had joined the cast of General Hospital as Drew Cain.
+In April 2021, Deadline Hollywood announced Mathison had joined the cast of General Hospital as "Drew Cain".
 He debuted in the role in the final moments of the August 16, 2021 episode.

+In November 2023, it was announced that Mathison had signed a multi-picture deal with Great American Family over the next several years, moving on from the Murder, She Baked movie series and Hallmark.

+Personal life

+On July 27, 2002, he married model Vanessa Marie Arevalo, having proposed in Vail, Colorado.
+They have two children; a son born in April 2003 and a daughter born in July 2006.
+On July 31, 2024, four days after their 22nd wedding anniversary, Arevalo and Mathison announced their separation.

+On September 9, 2019, he announced that he had been diagnosed with renal cell carcinoma and would be taking several weeks off to receive treatment.
+In January 2025, his home in Altadena, California burned down due to the Eaton Fire.